JoeOwnage67/MEDIEVAL-MEDICINES-MO-EDITION/readme.md

 - Adds two tiers of mana potions that can be ingested to instantly regain some Psyfocus (mana) and increase Neural Heat Dissipation rate (Arcane Load Dispersal rate).
 Slight chance of addiction.

 LESSER MANA POTION:
-- Requires raw aether bloom, raw berries, raw herbs.
+- Requires raw aether, raw berries, raw herbs.
 Can be crafted at Crafting Spot, Drug Lab, or Alchemy Bench.

 MINOR MANA POTION:
 - Requires lesser mana potion, aether extract, and amber.
 Can be crafted at Drug Lab or Alchemy Bench.